Tools and Utilities

 ARP-Scan

-• Tool for making host discovery via ARP protocol
+• A tool for making host discovery via the ARP protocol

 • Only devices in the same subnet can be discovered